 Buying A Used Trailer – Surprise !!

 People buy and sell used trailers all the time.
 Craigslist and other sites have a lot of them.
-The question: How good is the used trailer you’re looking at?
+The question: How good is the used trailer you are looking at?
 Oh, and what are the sneaky little details you might not notice?

 Should You Buy A Used Trailer?

 Hopefully you will get it.
-But, if I didn’t tell you to focus on the axles, would you understand?
+But, if I did not tell you to focus on the axles, would you see the issue?

 A Real Life Used Trailer Example

-Let’s start at the beginning.
+We should really start at the beginning of this story.
 This is the note with the question that started the discussion.

 “Hi, I saw your article about trailer strength, and was wondering if you could look at the attached pictures and tell me if you ever saw a trailer tongue design like this?
 It seems odd (to me) that the trailer tongue is lower than the main load support beams.
 Does this seem like a dangerous design to you?”

-When shopping, it’s good to notice things that are not like you expect, which goes for all parts of the trailer.
-My answer about the tongue is:
+When shopping, it is always a good idea to notice things that are not like you expect.
+This goes for all parts of the trailer.
+My answer about the tongue is this:

 “The tongue attachment is not out of the ordinary.
-It’s not such a pretty way to do it, but it works.
-If the welds are good and the beams are sufficient for the load, it will work great.”
+It is not such a pretty way to do it, but it works.
+If the welds are good and the beams are sufficient for the load, then it will work great.”

 I then responded about the axles.
-(I’ll paraphrase rather than quoting.)
+(I will paraphrase below rather than quoting.)

-The thing that concerns me more is the mobile home axles, wheels and tires.
+The thing that concerns me more is the mobile home axles, wheels, and tires.
 Trailers like this are usually cut from an old scrap mobile home.
 The frame is not bad, and getting materials from the scrap mobile home is a good thing.
-Reuse, then recycle!
-The concern is how much they keep from the old mobile home.
+Reuse, then recycle! – is a good motto.
+The concern is how much to keep from the old mobile home.

 Listing Of Used Trailer For Sale